 For the DIYers that are curious about how to install them, it’s a 4-step process:

 - Installing the piping to the bubblers.
 If you have lighting with them, you’ll need to install power lines as well.

-- Install the bubbler fixtures and connect it to the water and power piping.
+- Install the bubbler fixtures and connect them to the water and power piping.

 - Attach the bubblers.

 - Install diverter valves to the bubblers.

 And that’s it!
 Have questions about this great water feature?
-Let us know, we’ll be happy to help.
+Let me know, I’ll be happy to help.